Simply Ballet Tap Classes 2025

 That’s great news!
 Welcome to the family.

-Once you’ve decided on your preferred booking option, just let us know by email, text or phone and we can complete your enrolment for you.
+Once you’ve decided on your preferred booking option, you can complete the online enrolment form or let us know by email, text or phone and we can complete your enrolment for you.
 You can then attend the next available class and keep being inspired as you learn.

 If we’ve forgotten anything, or you have any other questions please check the full trial class pack in your email.